Parametric Mean-Field empirical Bayes in high-dimensional linear regression

 \item Limiting distribution: For a $k \times k \times k$ tensor $T$ and a vector $v$, define $T \times_a v \in \R^{k \times k}$ as the mode-$a$ product of $T$ and $v$.
 By the first order conditions and Taylor approximation, we have

 for some $\tilde{\theta}_n \in (\theta_0, \thetaveb)$.
 Hence, we can write

 By direct computations, we can write the derivatives as:

+Here, note that we use R2 to ensure that the derivatives in the RHS are well-defined.
 In the above expression, for a vector $v \in \R^k$, we have abbreviated $v^k$ as the $k$-fold outer product, i.e. $v^2 := v \otimes v, v^3 := v \otimes v \otimes v$.
 Recall that $B_{w_i,d_i,\theta}$ is defined in \cref{def:information}, and note that all expectations are conditional on $w_i$s.
 We claim that the third derivative term satisfies and is negligible.
 To see this, use the growth-condition R4 from \cref{assmp:prior technical}, to write:

 for some integer $r>0$, where the implied constant does not depend on $\theta$.
 Then, by the last bound in \cref{lem:sub-Gaussianity}, we have

 so the claim follows by Slutsky's theorem.